 If you are fond of these apps and don’t want to sacrifice it, you better have the videos, images, movies stored in the cloud or on your laptop.
-Alternatively, have movies stored on a USB stick and store all your movies in it.
-Whenever you feel the urge to watch movies, just connect the USB stick to your mobile using an OTG cable.
+Alternatively, have movies stored on a USB stick & whenever you feel the urge to watch movies, just connect the USB stick to your mobile using an OTG cable.
 This is how I manage my space on the device.

 I know it’s pointless doing all this stuff when you can simply expand the memory on your device.
-But doing this will leave you in dilemma of having just one sim.
+But doing this will leave you in the dilemma of having just one sim.
 The choice is yours, choose what’s important.
-Is it the dual sim, apps or expandable memory?
+Is it the dual sim, apps, or expandable memory?
 If you keep using this device, you might want to delete other files, often.
-However, for some reason, people prefer Mi A1 over Redmi note 4.
-Even though both the devices have hybrid sim slots.
-Stats reveal that the Mi A1’s dual camera is what takes leap ahead.

 Over to you.
 What are your views on hybrid sim slots on every other Android device these days?
-How much of space has other files occupied in your internal storage?
+How much space have other files occupied in your internal storage?
 Let me know in the comment section below.

 Do you know someone who’s looking for this information?
 Share this with them, and share in your network too.
 Please consider sharing the piece of content on your social space, it will be a great motivator to me.